-• Liberata Contract
+Liberata Contract

 The Liberata UK contract was signed in 2005 and renewed in 2017 and runs until 2030.
-This contract is by far the biggest cost to the Council and accounts for 29% of the Council's budget (In 2005 the contract would have been worth around 22% of the Council budget).
+This contract is by far the biggest cost to the Council and accounts for 29% of the Council's budget (In 2005 the contract would have been worth around 22% of the

+Council budget).
 This gearing effect reduces the ability of Pendle Council to control its own cost base and forces it to find high levels of savings within its retained services.
-A contract review has taken place during the year as part of the transformation agenda, whilst a number of options have been discussed they need to be agreed by both parties before implementation.
+A contract review has taken place during the year as part of the transformation agenda, whilst a number of option shave been discussed they need to be agreed by both parties before implementation.
 The expected inflationary increase for 2023/24 is over 9.0%, though that remains subject to final agreement.
+The Council did commission Liberata to undertake a review of its empty homes in order to boost New Homes Bonus and this did result in Pendle receiving some grant - without this review Pendle's NHB allocation would have been £nil.

-Migration of Housing Benefits to Universal Credit

-Members will be aware of the migration of Housing Benefits claimants Universal Credit which will shift workload from Pendle to the Department of Works and Pensions (DWP).
+Migration of Housing Benefits to Universal Credit Members will be aware of the migration of Housing Benefits claimants Universal Credit which will shift workload from Pendle to the Department of Works and Pensions (DWP).
 This remains a budgetary risk for the Authority as PBC will need to find offsetting savings to cover this budget.
 As this remains uncertain this is not yet included in the forecast.
 Revenue impact of Major Capital Schemes